shrutisharma27/7targets-docs/_posts/2020-01-02-create-your-assistant.md

 Click the button to create your Assistant and go to the next step.

 ## Use Exchange Server
-If you want your Assistant to send email from your company domain instead of `yourcompany.7ts-e.com` then you can use this features.
+If you want your Assistant to send email from your company domain instead of `<yourcompany>.7ts-e.com` then you can use this feature.

 While creating Assistant, there is an option `I want to use my own domain`.
 On clicking it, you would be asked to authorize the email/account you want to use for the Assistant being created.
 This will be Assistant's email id.